Largest Provider of Online Mental Health Treatment at Higher Levels of Care Announces New Name: Eating Recovery At Home and Pathlight At Home

 Denver, Colo.—Virtual care is changing the way providers and patients alike think about behavioral health care.
 It increases access to treatment and allows mental health experts to meet people where they are: in their everyday lives, surrounded by their daily stressors and support systems.
 For many people with eating disorders and mood and anxiety disorders, specialized virtual care is key to sustainable recovery.
 That’s why, today, Eating Recovery Center and Pathlight Mood & Anxiety Center (ERC Pathlight) announced a new name for their proven virtual intensive outpatient programs (IOP): Eating Recovery At Home and Pathlight At Home.

 With years of experience rooted in evidence-based mental health care both in-person and online, ERC Pathlight has already brought treatment into the homes of more than 7,000 patients through virtual IOP.
-Currently available and accessible across the nation (see the current list here) and covered in-network by most commercial insurance plans in the U.S., Eating Recovery and Pathlight At Home will expand to 40 states by the end of the year and all 50 states in 2023.
+Eating Recovery and Pathlight At Home is currently available and accessible across the nation (see the current list here) and covered by most commercial insurance plans in the U.S.

 “Our virtual programming is an amazing platform rooted in clinical excellence, transforming access to services so patients can receive care when and where they need it,” said Anne Marie O’Melia, MS, MD, Chief Medical Officer and Chief Clinical Officer of ERC Pathlight.
 “We have been providing in-person care since 2008 and virtual care since 2016; we didn’t have to start from scratch in the pandemic.
-We’ve seen the positive effects of our virtual treatment model for years now.
-And soon we will bring our proven treatment to Americans in every state.”
+We’ve seen the positive effects of our virtual treatment model for years now.”

 ERC Pathlight is the nation’s leading mental health care system dedicated to the treatment of eating disorders and primary mood, anxiety, and trauma-related disorders; the largest provider of online mental health treatment at higher levels of care; and the first virtual IOP provider with published results showing virtual IOP is clinically effective in all outcomes measured including eating disorder symptoms, depression, self-esteem, quality of life, and overall satisfaction.
 Led by the industry’s most experienced clinicians—a team of renowned professionals with extensive training in telebehavioral health ethics and delivery—Eating Recovery and Pathlight At Home is breaking down geographic barriers and putting patients at the center of their healing with easier access to treatment from comfort of their homes.